nest/nest-extension-module/doc/extension_modules.rst

       mkdir build
       cd build

 3. Configure.
 The configure process uses the script ``nest-config`` to find out where NEST is installed, where the source code resides, and which compiler options were used for compiling NEST.
-If ``nest-config`` is not in your path, you need to provided it explicitly like this
+If ``nest-config`` is not in your path, you need to provide it explicitly like this

    .. code-block:: sh